Blitz-Mobile-Apps/react-native-animated-splash/README.md

 ### Defining Animations

 The animations you define works sequentially.
-You can define animations of two types.
+You can define animations of three types.

 #### Type1 - Group Animation
 You need to use group animation when you need to run two or more animations simultaneously.